 The Environment Protection (Industrial Waste Resource) Regulations 2009 (Victorian Legislation and Parliamentary Documents) categorise industrial wastes by risk profile to ensure that each is appropriately handled, stored, treated, transported and disposed of.

 Prior to 2009, prescribed industrial wastes (PIWs) were regulated by the Environmental Protection (Prescribed Waste) Regulations 1998 (the 1998 Regulations), and the Industrial Waste Management Policy (Prescribed Industrial Waste) 2000 (the Policy).
-The 1998 Regulations were remade prior to their sunset as the Environment Protection (Industrial Waste Resource) Regulations 2009 (the 2009 Regulations) and came into effect on 1 July 2009.

 The Environment Protection (Industrial Waste Resource) Amendment Regulations 2016 were made on 22 November 2016 and take effect from 7 December 2016.
 These amendments clarify the beneficial reuse provisions and embed the waste codes in the Regulations.